-Think Digital Partners, "Local governments biggest target of ransomware attacks in 2020," August 28, 2020.
-Public Technology Institute, "PTI/CompTIA 2020 National Survey of Local Government Cybersecurity
+1 Sophos, "The State of Ransomware in State and Local Government 2023," August 1, 2023.

-Programs," 2020.
+2 Public Technology Institute, "PTI/CompTIA 2022 Local Government Cybersecurity Survey, December 8, 2022.

 BE IT FURTHER RESOLVED that the federal government should establish robust, dedicated grant and technical assistance programs to assist municipalities of all sizes in preventing, preparing for, and recovering from cyberattacks; and